gpaumier/gp2/src/projects/2004 CEA biochips.rst

 Drying steps
 ------------

 Incubating regular antibodies with biotinylated peptides should lead to a significant fluorescence signal, but it originally didn't (rows 1 & 2).
-This led us to reconsider the drying step by centrifuge after immobilization, which may damage the antibodies.
-We switched to a softer drying using an azote stream instead.
-The final drying step, after incubation and immediately before detection, can still be done using a centrifuge, since fluorophores are more robust than antibodies.
+This led us to reconsider the drying step by centrifuge after immobilization, which might damage the antibodies.
+We switched to a softer drying step using an azote stream instead.
+The final drying step (after incubation and immediately before detection) can still be done using a centrifuge, since fluorophores are more robust than antibodies.

 .. figure:: /images/Biochips_GP-10_bloc2_532.jpg